8bitbuddhist/aws-modernization-workshop-base/content/32_Setup_Tools/_index.md

 +++
-title = "Set up Tools"
+title = "Setup Tools"
 chapter = true
 weight = 32
 +++

-# Set up the Required Tools
+# Setup Tools

 To complete these workshop modules, you will first need to install command-line tools to manage your cluster.